Electric Vehicle Tax Credit 2024: A Complete Guide

 Can I get the electric vehicle tax credit if I lease an electric car?

 Yes, you can still qualify for the electric vehicle tax credit if you lease an electric car.
-However, in most cases, the tax credit goes to the leasing company, which then factors it into your lease payments.
+However, in most cases, the tax credit goes to the leasing company, which then factors into your lease payments.
 It’s always best to consult with a tax professional for specific eligibility and requirements.

 No, there is no limit to how many times you can claim the electric vehicle tax credit.
 As long as you meet the eligibility criteria for each tax year, you can claim the credit for each electric vehicle you purchase during that time.